s311354/Sphinx-Python-Practice/doc/source/note.rst

 + items(): Return the value for key if key is in the dictionary, else default.

++ setdefault(key[, default]): If key is in the dictionary, return its value.
+If not, insert key with a value of default and return default.

++ values(): Return a new view of the dictionary's values.

 See the `Python dict page <https://docs.python.org/3.7/library/stdtypes.html#mapping-types-dict>`_ for more info.

 Set Types - set, frozenset